My 20 Years in the Wellness Industry

+I started out as a massage therapist years ago.
 So many local athletes would come to me with aches and pains week after week that I decided I wanted to be able to help them in another way to achieve longer-term results.
 So, I decided to become an exercise trainer.
 This certainly helped many of my clients because they were moving better, and their bodies became stronger.
 However, not everyone was seeing the results they wanted.

 After graduating from nutrition school, I could have been described as a “nutrition neurotic”.
 I thought everything was going to kill me - gluten, dairy, chocolate, caffeine, everything!
 I thought about every single thing I put into my mouth.
 It was exhausting.
 And soul-crushing.
 I didn’t feel like I could be myself anymore because of this need to be “perfect”.

 Thankfully, I discovered a workshop about the psychology of eating.
 I signed up right away and, in that short weekend, the direction of my life changed.
 I found out that there was so much more to health and wellness than just what you put in your mouth and how much you move your body.
-I learned that dynamic eating psychology who was for everyone who ate.
+I learned that dynamic eating psychology is for everyone who eats.
 It felt revolutionary!
 I took away strategies that made me understand that how I ate food and who I was as bringing to the plate had a huge impact on my health and metabolism.

 It made me relax.
 It made me realize that if I had a plate of french fries or skipped a workout I wasn’t a failure or a fraud.
 I no longer had to approach health with an all-or-nothing mentality.

 Now that I no longer categorize foods as good or bad, life is so much better.
 I learned that I can enjoy “simple pleasures” (yes that includes the occasional french fries) but I am also aware of when I start to lean too much on food or drinks to fulfill emotions and feelings that they can only temporarily fulfill.
-I have so much more awareness of how I do food is often related to how I am doing life and how life impacts my behaviors.
+I much more awareness of how I do food is often related to how I am doing life and how life impacts my behaviors.

 Finding out why you are challenged is vital.